html-graph/html-graph.github.io/content/canvas/add-node.md

 ## Add Node

-Adds a node to the canvas with specified properties.
+Adds a node to the canvas with customizable properties.

 {{< code lang="javascript">}}
 canvas.addNode({